amotoki/ansible-i18n-devstack/README.md

 3. Prepare .transifexrc.
    Transifex account is required to download the latest translation.

+4. Prepare passwords.yml file.
+   The following command generates a password.yml with random passwords.
+   If you use simpler/easier to remember password for Horizon, change admin\_password in the generated passwords.yml.

+        ./gen_passwords.sh

 4. Run the Ansible playbook in this repository.

         ansible-playbook -i hosts all.yml -K